-The Schedule of Expenditures of Federal Awards and the Schedule of State Financial Assistance are prepared on the same basis of accounting as the Port of Klickitat's financial statements.
+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Port of Klickitat's financial statements.
 The Port uses the accrual framework of accounting where revenues are recognized when earned and expenses are recognized when incurred.
 Fixed asset purchases are capitalized and long-term liabilities are accounted for in the appropriate funds.